 - Full of hearty flavors.
 It may not be traditional, but it tastes like your favorite Spanish, Tex-Mex, and southwestern meals.

-- Olive Oil, Butter, Garlic, Onion, Celery – So many great soups start with these aromatic ingredients, which provide a perfect flavor base to build upon.
+- Olive Oil, Butter, Garlic, Onion, Celery – So many great soups start with these ingredients, which provide a perfect flavor base to build upon.

 - Chicken Broth, Whole Peeled Tomatoes, and Cilantro – These are the foundation of the Spanish-Mexican influence in the soup.
 If you can find canned, peeled plum tomatoes, they are ideal for this recipe.
 Be sure to use both the tomatoes and their juice.